aiwaiwa/atelerix-release-notes/head_osei_v2_v3_changelog.md

 ### ♛ Hiders:

-- Ears can be hidden separately
+- Ears can be hidden separately.
-  - This makes it easier to wear just one add-on and keep the other ear as built-in.
+  - Makes it easier to wear just one add-on and keep the other ear as built-in.
 (Previously, one had to wear an **Ear Default** L or R to achieve that.)
-  - This makes it possible to mix-match addons that require different kind of hiding.
+  - Makes it possible to mix-match add-ons that require different kind of hiding.

 ![Hiders](https://github.com/user-attachments/assets/7b2d70c0-b124-488e-bacf-e5d18b4a5c74)